AdamStilwell/NaiveTicket/README.md

 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
     * Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
     * Hint: There is only one constructor in the class.
-    * Fields: price, balance, ticketNumber, total,
+    * Fields: price, balance, total,
     * Constructors: TicketMachine
-    * Methods: printTicket, incrementTicketNumber, calculateTotal, insertMoney, getBalance, getPrice, getTicketNumber, getPrice
+    * Methods: printTicket, insertMoney, getBalance, getPrice

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?
 The first letter is capitalized.